MicrosoftDocs/microsoft-365-docs/microsoft-365/bookings/accept-membership-shared-booking-page.md

 # Accept membership to a shared booking page

-When a staff member is added to a shared booking page by the owner or another staff member, they will receive an email invitation from Microsoft Bookings.
-The email will include a link to join the shared booking page and accept the membership.
-The staff member can select the link to open the Bookings and see the details of the shared booking page.
+When a staff member is added to a shared booking page by the owner or another staff member, they receive an email invitation from Microsoft Bookings.
+The email includes a link to join the shared booking page and accept the membership.
+The staff member can select the link to open Bookings and see the details of the shared booking page.

-Alternatively, the staff member can access the shared booking page from the Bookings homepage, where they can see the shared booking pages they have been invited to and accept or decline the invitations.
-If they have not already accepted or declined the membership request, they will see a pop-up requesting membership details of the shared booking pages they have been invited to.
+Alternatively, the staff member can access the shared booking page from the Bookings homepage.
+On the homepage, they can see the shared booking pages they have been invited to and choose to accept or decline the invitations.
+If they haven't already accepted or declined the membership request, they'll see a pop-up requesting membership details of the shared booking pages they've been invited to.

 They can then select the shared booking page they want to join and select the Accept button to accept the membership.